Singapore's OCBC offers $4.95 billion for Wing Hang Bank in bet on China growth

 OCBC is being advised by Bank of America Merrill Lynch (BAC.N), and Wing Hang by Goldman Sachs Group (GS.N), Nomura Holdings (8604.T) and KPMG.

-(Additional reporting by Saikat Chatterjee and Michael Flaherty in HONG KONG; Editing by Ryan Woo)
+(Additional reporting by Saikat Chatterjee in HONG KONG; Editing by Ryan Woo)